rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 Isaiah

+8th century BC

-1-12 focuses on Jerusalem’s judgment and hope.
+1-12 judgment and hope

 13-27 explores judgment and hope for the nations.

-28-39 details Jerusalem’s fall.
+28-35 final judgment and hell

+36-39 retelling of Hezekaiah and the fall and redemption of Judea to Assyria and prophecied Babylonian exile, see 2 Kings 18-20 and 2 Chronicles 29-32.

-40-48 offers hope after exile.
+40-48 offers hope after exile, prophecy about John the Baptist,

 49-55 introduces the suffering servant.